Faster hardware and a refined OS

-Choosing between an Amazon Fire TV Stick 4K and the Roku Premiere might just down to your allegiance to Amazon's larger ecosystem of products and services because they both offer a ton of great content to stream with user-friendly interfaces.
+When comparing the Amazon Fire TV Stick 4K vs. the Roku Premiere, your choice might just be down to your allegiance to Amazon's broader ecosystem of products and services because they both offer a ton of great content to stream with user-friendly interfaces.
 Both can deliver 4K HDR quality where available, while the Fire TV Stick offers a remote with built-in voice controls.
-While Roku lacks support for Alexa — strangely enough, there's not even an Alexa Skill for Roku — it instead offers its own compatibility with Google Assistant for searching for and playing content.
+In addition, both offer support for Alexa — but only the Roku is compatible with Google Assistant for searching for and playing content.

-There are some distinct differences in design between the two.
-The Fire TV Stick is a compact dongle that plugs right into the back of your TV, with an included HDMI extender cable if space is pretty tight.
+The first thing you'll notice is that there are some distinct differences in design between the two.
+The Fire TV Stick 4K is a compact dongle that plugs right into the back of your TV, with an included HDMI extender cable if space is pretty tight.
 The Roku Premiere is similarly compact and includes an HDMI for connecting to your TV, but it's light enough to be mounted to the back of your TV.

 |Remote with microphone||Yes||No|

 On the software side of things, you're bound for a similar experience no matter which device you choose.
 Both devices let you customize your home screen with your favorite content sources, and the interfaces are intuitive and familiar if you've ever used a streaming service before.